vipulnaik/diet-exercise-health/notes/2024-exercise-tracker.md

 On 2024-01-12, I had to get my COVID vaccine in the afternoon, and so I decided to skip exercise both for time reasons and to conserve my energy.

+On 2024-01-13, I skipped exercise as I was recovering from the COVID vaccine and also because it was raising.